Grief and Loss

 Grief has swallowed you up and you're living life from behind its teeth, watching yourself go through the motions because a life without that person doesn't feel like living.

-I wish you had a choice in whether to bear this, but you do not.
-None of us do.
+I wish you had a choice in whether to bear this, but none of us do.
+Grief will touch us all.

 What you can choose is to find someone to help you bear it.